-John Murphy recently completed his second season as the head men's soccer coach at Georgia Southern University.
+John Murphy recently completed his third season as the head men's soccer coach at Georgia Southern University.
 Murphy became the program’s seventh head coach when Director of Athletics Tom Kleinlein made the announcement on July 26, 2016.

 A 20-year coaching veteran, Murphy has 10 years of coaching experience in the professional ranks - including having coached in over 300 professional matches - and has served as an assistant coach at Boston College, Clemson and Brown.
 He was also a head coach at Anderson University (S.C.)
 (2012-13), Livingston Football Club (FC) (2009), Assumption College (1998-2000) and Massasoit Community College (1994), his alma mater.
 He was twice named the National Soccer Coaches Association of America (NSCAA) New England Coach of the Year in 1994 and again in 2000 and was the 2016 Sun Belt Conference Coach of the Year.